andypern/iggy/workshop/iggy101/prereqs/mac_linux_prereqs.md

 For s3cmd & python exercises, you will need to be familiar with how to open and use a terminal window.

-## MISC pre-req's

-Not all of these tools are necessary, but are helpful.
-Some of you will already have these installed, if so, feel free to skip this section.

-* homebrew
-* wget
-* git

 ## Python pre-req's